Frequently Asked Questions

 What is the luggage allowance?

-Guests are welcome to bring two carry-on bags (total of 22kgs).
+Guests are welcome to bring two carry-on bags (a total of 22 kgs).
 Checked baggage will not be offered for these flights.

 What type of aircraft is chartered?